libriscv/godot-sandbox/README.md

 docker run --name godot-cpp-compiler -dv .:/usr/src ghcr.io/libriscv/compiler
 ```

 This will make the C++ compiler available to Godot.
+If you are on an ARM64 (or other system), please build the Docker container for your architecture.
+If the container runs emulated, it will take 7 seconds to compile something instead of 0.8 seconds.